auth0/docs/articles/sso/current/introduction.md

 1. Auth0 finds the SSO cookie, and if necessary, updates it.
 1. Auth0 returns an ID Token containing identity information for the user.

-Please note that, at no point during the above steps is the user shown a login screen.
+Please note that the user is never shown a login screen at any point during the above steps.

 ## SSO with Native Platforms